Pasxsenger/LeetCode-Notes/README.md

 # LeetCode-Notes
-This is some notes for things I learned by comparing my solutions to other solutions.
+This is a repository of LeetCode notes by an former old rookie ACM-ICPC participant who is now relearning algorithms as a toddler.

-When I wrote down these notes, I think it's verbose sometimes.
+When I wrote down these notes, I think it's kind of verbose sometimes.
 But from another perspective, perhaps that's how progress is made.

+**Algorithms:**

 * [Tow Pointers](https://github.com/Pasxsenger/LeetCode-Notes/blob/main/Two%20Pointers.md)